Polymer translocation through extended patterned pores in two dimensions: scaling of the total translocation time: Result and Discussion

-\figTwo \figThree \figFour The length of the pores, $L_{p}$, plays an important role in the translocation of a polymer through a membrane channel.
-To study how the translocation time depends on the length of the pores, we consider a polymer of length $N=128$ and translocate it through pores of varying lengths $L_p \in [5\sigma$, $10\sigma]$.
+The length of the pores, $L_{p}$, plays an important role in the translocation of a polymer through a membrane channel.
+To study how the translocation time depends on the length of the pores, we consider a polymer of length $N=128$ and translocate it through pores of varying lengths $L_p \in [5\sigma, 10\sigma]$.
+(Error bars in all figures denote one standard error based on 1500--2000 successful events.)
 For each pore length, we also vary the angle of the cone apex, $\alpha$, in the range $\alpha \in [0,5]$ degrees.
 The magnitude of the external force is kept constant at $f_{0} = 1$.
 The pore-polymer interaction is attractive in nature and is modeled using Eq.\eqref{eq:Uporepolymer}.
-In Fig.~\ref{fig:porel}, we have plotted the average translocation time $\langle \tau \rangle$ as a function of $\alpha$ for various $L_p$.
-The plot clearly shows that, irrespective of the value of $\alpha$, $\langle \tau \rangle$ decreases with increasing pore length $L_{p}$.
+In Fig.~\ref{fig:2}, we have plotted the average translocation time $\langle \tau \rangle$ as a function of $\alpha$ for various $L_p$.

-For $\alpha=0^{\circ}$ the value of $\langle \tau \rangle$ obtained for $L_p = 5\sigma$ is almost three times that for $L_p = 10\sigma$.
-This can be understood as follows: At $\alpha=0^{\circ}$ the pore is cylindrical in geometry with a diameter $d = 2.25 \sigma$, which allows only a single-file entry and exit from the pore.
-For such symmetrical pores, the extent of the external force increases as the pore length is increased.
-For example, for a completely filled pore of length $L_p = 10\sigma$, the number of beads experiencing force is almost twice the number of beads for that of $L_p = 5\sigma$.
-Therefore, the polymer can be driven easily through a longer pore.